kaliypsocraft/something-awesome/REPORT.md

 There includes five main-subsections corresponding to each challenge-type.
 Within each challenge there are two components.
 A theortical component which is compilation of my background research on the topics and a practical component which is the write-ups.
 The write-ups are represented by a hyper-link to a particular challenge with approximately 10-15 write-ups per challenge-type.

 Within each write-up it is divided up as per the template provided on the Github repo.
 There is a initial prepartory stage which involves the initial research, static and dynamic analysis of the program.
 There is then an attack phase which dictates the payload and method of exploitation utilised in order to obtain the flag.
 There is then a lessons-learnt tab which dictates the challenges which were required in order to overcome the problem.
+Good examples where I gained the most in each exercise include ....
+TODO: INSERT TO MAKE EASIER

 As per the Table of Contents below this section there is a diary entry which is a weekly reflection on the progress of the project.
 It is divided up into **'what I did?'**, **'What challenges I faced'** and **'How to fix these errors'**.
 ## Table of Contents